-- 1. Analyse the clinical resources available to the medical school.
+1. Analyze the clinical resources available to the medical school.
 For the size of the student body, are there adequate numbers of patients and supervisors available at all sites?
-Does the patient mix appropriate?
-Discuss in detail if any computer base, distance learning, simulation learning, and training are used.
-Are clinical facilities, equipment, and support services appropriate for exemplary protecting health and patient care?
-Discuss the availability, quality, and sufficiency of primary care facilities for teaching. - 2.
-Describe and evaluate the interaction between the administrators of the hospitals/clinics used for teaching and the medical school administration.
-Does the level of cooperation promote the education of medical students? - 3.
-Describe and evaluate the level of interaction/ cooperation between the staff members of the hospitals/clinics used for teaching and medical school faculty members and department heads, related primarily to the education of medical students.
-Comments on the effectiveness of any computer-based learning/distance learning/ simulation learning and training integration.

-D. Information Resources and Library Services

-- 1. Evaluate the quantity and quality of the print and non-print holdings of the library as a resource for medical students, graduate students, and faculty members. - 2.
-Comment on the adequacy of information technology services, particularly regarding medical student education.
+Is the patient mix appropriate?
+Are clinical facilities, equipment, and support services appropriate for exemplary patient care?

+Discuss the availability, quality, and sufficiency of ambulatory care facilities for teaching.

+- Describe and evaluate the interaction between the administrators of the hospitals/clinics used for teaching and the medical school administration.
+Does the level of cooperation promote the education of medical students?
+Describe and evaluate the level of interaction/cooperation between the staff members of the hospitals/clinics used for teaching and medical school faculty members and department heads, related especially to the education of medical students. - D. Information Resources and Library Services - 1.
+Evaluate the quantity and quality of the print and non-print holdings of the library as a resource for medical students, graduate students, and faculty members. - 2.
+Comment on the adequacy of information technology services, particularly as they relate to medical student education.
 Are resources adequate to support the needs of the educational program?
-Are the information systems of the medical school and major clinical affiliates sufficiently well integrated to assure the achievement of medical school missions?
-Note any problems.

-- 3. Evaluate the usability and functional convenience of the library.
+Are the information systems of the medical school and major clinical affiliates sufficiently well integrated to assure achievement of medical school missions?
+Note any problems. - 3.
+Evaluate the usability and functional convenience of the library.
 Are hours appropriate?
 Is assistance available?
 Is study space adequate?
-Are resources, such as computers and audio-visual equipment adequate? - 4.
-Is the library design support small group learning? - 5.
-Assess the library and information technology staff contributions to the education of medical students and the professional development of faculty members in the following areas: - Teaching specific skills, such as instruction in computer usage and bibliographic search. - Retrieving and managing information. - Interaction with the curriculum committee to coordinate various library and information resources with planned curricular design.
+Are resources, such as computers and audiovisual equipment, adequate? - 4.
+Assess the library and information technology staff contributions to the education of medical students and the professional development of faculty members in the following areas: - § Teaching specific skills, such as instruction in computer usage and bibliographic search. - § Retrieving and managing information. - § Interaction with the curriculum committee to coordinate various library and information resources with planned curricular design.